Eastgate Kitchen UpdateTransforming a 1970's Kitchen

 This was an old family home and the kitchen had not been updated since it was built.
-Originally the homeonwer was interested in just a minor update but after exploring the options during her design and budget consut she decided a major overhaul was needed to meet her goals.
+Originally the homeowner was interested in just a minor update but after exploring the options during her design and budget consult she decided a major overhaul was needed to meet her goals.

-The kitchen was typical of the 1970’s.
-Dark wood cabinets, laminate counters and dark panelling on the walls.
-The was not a good place for the fridge (it was just plaed against an empty wall) and the lighting was not great.
+The kitchen was typical of the 1970s: dark wood cabinets, laminate counters, and dark paneling on the walls.
+The fridge was not in a good spot, just placed against an empty wall, and the lighting was not great.

 Kitchen Update: Before vs After

 Fixed Price Proposal: $64,098.00